OpenEvalProject/evals/manuscripts/elife-17523/v1/manuscript.md

 Fluorescence microscopy of immunostained (Myc-Spir-2-GTBM-SB-FYVE) and fluorescent proteins (eGFP-MyoVa-CC-GTD, mStrawberry-Rab11a) revealed that the three proteins have a nearly perfect colocalization when transiently co-expressed in HeLa cells (Figure 5C,D).
 The strong colocalization of Spir and Rab11 was dependent on the Spir MyoV binding motif.
 The Spir-2-SB-FYVE fragment, that lacks the MyoV binding motif, showed membrane localization driven by the FYVE domain (Tittel et al., 2015).
 When co-expressed with Rab11a and the MyoVa-CC-GTD, a significant reduction in Spir-2-SB-FYVE colocalization with Rab11 was observed, while colocalization of Rab11 with MyoVa-CC-GTD remained high (Figure 5C,D).
 These data strongly support that MyoV acts as an adapter to target Spir actin nucleators specifically towards Rab11 vesicle membranes.

-## Spir activates Rab11 dependent MyoV membrane targeting
+### Spir activates Rab11 dependent MyoV membrane targeting

-MLPH-GTBM binding to the MyoVa-GTD promotes a structural rearrangement in myosin Va
+MLPH-GTBM binding to the MyoVa-GTD promotes a structural rearrangement in myosin Va in vitro whereby it switches from an inhibited 'OFF' conformation (Figure 6A,B) in which the GTD folds back and binds to the motor domain, to an extended active 'ON' conformation (Yao et al., 2015).
+Interestingly, the Spir and MLPH binding site also overlaps with the MyoVb-GTD N-terminal linker interaction site that has been proposed to contribute to the MyoV OFF state stabilization (Pylypenko et al., 2013) (Figure 6A).
+The obvious structural similarity between Spir-GTBM and MLPH-GTBM binding to the MyoVa-GTD suggests that Spir could similarly play a role in MyoV activation by disrupting the head-tail interaction and opening of the motor.

 ![Figure 6.](https://cdn.elifesciences.org/articles/17523/elife-17523-fig6-v1.jpg)

 **Figure 6.:** (A) A putative interaction mode of the GTDs within the MyoV off state was derived from the MyoVb-GTD structure (PDB ID 4LX0).
 Two GTDs interact with each other via N-terminal linkers occupying the Spir/MLPH binding pockets on the neighboring GTD, Spir and MLPH GTBMs are shown in ribbon.
 (B) Schematic representation of myosin V activation by GTBM binding.
 (C and D) N-terminal Spir fragments target MyoVa to vesicle membranes.
 (C) N-terminal Spir fragments (Myc-Spir-2-KIND-WH2, Myc-Spir-2-KW; Myc-Spir-2-KIND-WH2-GTBM, Myc-Spir-2-KWM) and full-length MyoVa motor proteins (eGFP-MyoVa-FL, eGFP-MyoVa-FL-Q1753R) have an even cytoplasmic and nuclear localization when transiently expressed in HeLa cells (single expression).
 At least 5 cells were recorded for each condition and one representative cell is presented here.
 Scale bars represent 10 µm.
 (D) Expression of full-length GFP-tagged MyoVa (eGFP-MyoVa-FL; green (middle) and as heat map (left)) shows an even cytoplasmic distribution that is not changed by co-expression of the Spir-2 fragment (Myc-Spir-2-KIND-WH2), which is not able to bind to MyoV and lipid membranes (upper panel).
 In contrast, co-expression of a myosin V binding Spir-2 fragment (Myc-Spir-2-KIND-WH2-GTBM; red, middle panel) leads to targeting of MyoVa to vesicle membranes and to overlapping Spir-2 and MyoVa localization (higher magnification insets).
 Heat maps represent grey values for MyoVa fluorescence intensities rising from '0' (black) to '4096' (red) to document equal expression levels of MyoVa proteins in the depicted cells.
 To address Rab11 dependence on motor protein targeting, the GFP-tagged melanocyte specific F isoform of the Q1753R mutant MyoVa (eGFP-MyoVa-QR) that does not bind Rab11 was expressed.
 The expressed MyoVa mutant has an even cytoplasmic distribution that was not changed upon co-expression of the myosin V binding Spir-2 fragment (Myc-Spir-2-KIND-WH2-GTBM; red, lower panel).
 Representative cells are shown.
 All cells observed under single and co-expression conditions had a vesicular or cytoplasmic localization as shown by the representative cells presented here.
 5 cells were recorded for each condition and one representative cell is presented here.
-Scale bars represent 10 µm.DOI: http://dx.doi.org/10.7554/eLife.17523.018
+Scale bars represent 10 µm.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/17523/elife-17523-fig6-figsupp1-v1.jpg)

 **Figure 6—figure supplement 1.:** (A) Motor domain and Rab11 binding sites are located on the opposite sides of MyoV-GTD SD-2.
 Conserved MyoVa-GTD residues participating in motor domain binding in the inhibited folded conformation of MyoVa (Yao et al., 2015) are shown as spheres and labeled in blue.
 E1789 and E1791 belongs to a loop connecting MyoV H11 and H12.
 (B) Comparison of apo-MyoVa and Rab11 bound MyoVa H11-H12 loop.
 Close-up view of the Rab11 bound H11-H12 MyoV loop region (orange) superimposed on the apo-MyoVa structure (white).
 The H11-H12 loop also participates in Rab11 binding and adopts a different conformation in the Rab11:MyoVa complex.
 When it is not engaged in interactions, this MyoV-GTD loop might swap between different conformations.
 In the MyoVa:Rab11 complex, MyoVa E1791 makes a hydrogen bond (dashed line) with the conserved W1711 side chain stabilizing the residue in the conformation compatible with Rab11 binding.
-Thus, Rab11 binding to the folded MyoV full-length motor may retract the H11-H12 loop from the motor domain-binding interface and destabilize the full length GTD-motor domain intramolecular interactions, favoring activation of the motor.DOI: http://dx.doi.org/10.7554/eLife.17523.019
+Thus, Rab11 binding to the folded MyoV full-length motor may retract the H11-H12 loop from the motor domain-binding interface and destabilize the full length GTD-motor domain intramolecular interactions, favoring activation of the motor.

 Full-length MyoVa transiently expressed in cells has an even cytoplasmic distribution (Figure 6C) (Lindsay et al., 2013), indicating that the endogenous Rab11 binding activity by itself is not sufficient to target the inhibited motor protein to vesicle membranes.
 To investigate if the interaction of full-length MyoVa with the Spir-GTBM contributes to the activation of the motor protein we co-expressed full-length MyoVa (eGFP-MyoVa-FL) and the N-terminal Spir-2 proteins in HeLa cells (Figure 6D).
 When expressed alone, the N-terminal Spir-2 proteins (Spir-2-KIND-WH2; Spir-2-KIND-WH2-GTBM) have an even cytoplasmic and nuclear localization (Figure 6C).
 Co-expressed MyoVa and the N-terminal Spir-2 lacking the GTBM (Myc-Spir-2-KIND-WH2) are also both cytosolic (Figure 6D).
 This is consistent with MyoV being in the inhibited state and not interacting with Spir-KIND-WH2.
 In contrast, when full-length MyoVa is co-expressed with a Spir-2 fragment containing the Spir-GTBM (Myc-Spir-2-KIND-WH2-GTBM), both proteins localize to vesicle membranes.
 This is consistent with a model in which Spir-GTBM binding to cytosolic MyoV activates the motor and promotes its membrane recruitment.

-The vesicular localization of the full-length MyoVa triggered by Spir-2-GTBM binding was Rab11 dependent, since a MyoVa point mutant that cannot interact with Rab11 (MyoVa-Q1753R) (
+The vesicular localization of the full-length MyoVa triggered by Spir-2-GTBM binding was Rab11 dependent, since a MyoVa point mutant that cannot interact with Rab11 (MyoVa-Q1753R) (Lindsay et al., 2013) fails to be targeted to vesicle membranes and shows an even cytoplasmic distribution, when co-expressed with the Spir-2-KIND-WH2-GTBM protein (Figure 6D).
+The experiments demonstrate a Rab11-dependent coordinated membrane targeting mechanism of Spir and MyoV (Figure 7).

 ![Figure 7.](https://cdn.elifesciences.org/articles/17523/elife-17523-fig7-v1.jpg)

 **Figure 7.:** Spir and MyoV proteins adopt a backfolded autoinhibited conformation in the cytoplasm (Li et al., 2008; Liu et al., 2006; Thirumurugan et al., 2006; Tittel et al., 2015).
 A non-specific transient interaction of the Spir FYVE-type domain with membranes opens up Spir (Tittel et al., 2015).
 Spir-GTBM binding to the inhibited MyoV contributes to the release of MyoV autoinhibition and facilitates MyoV-GTD interaction with Rab11 at vesicle membranes, further stabilizing the MyoV activated extended conformation.
 The Spir-FYVE membrane interaction releases the cis-regulatory KIND/FYVE domain interaction and subsequently allows formin (FMN) dimer recruitment at the membranes (Tittel et al., 2015).
 Interaction with the formin dimer promotes Spir dimerization and allows efficient F-actin nucleation (Dietrich et al., 2013; Namgoong et al., 2011; Quinlan et al., 2007).
 Note that the order of events is not known and will require further studies.
-The domain structures of the Spir and MyoV proteins are indicated by the same color code as in Figure 1 (Spir: FYVE, red; Spir-box, yellow; GTBM, purple; WH2, light blue; KIND, dark blue; MyoV: GTD, orange; coiled coil, calmodulin bound IQ motifs and motor domain, gray).DOI: http://dx.doi.org/10.7554/eLife.17523.020
+The domain structures of the Spir and MyoV proteins are indicated by the same color code as in Figure 1 (Spir: FYVE, red; Spir-box, yellow; GTBM, purple; WH2, light blue; KIND, dark blue; MyoV: GTD, orange; coiled coil, calmodulin bound IQ motifs and motor domain, gray).

-## Discussion
+### Discussion

 The timing and mechanism of motor recruitment to specific vesicles is vital for cellular function and its intracellular organization.
 Targeted recruitment of either dynein, kinesins or myosins to vesicles is the essential first step in sorting intracellular cargo within cells yet the logistics of motor activation and vesicle localization are poorly understood.
 Rab11 GTPases recruit several different molecular motors to vesicles, regulating trafficking of exocytic and recycling vesicles along microtubule and actin tracks (Welz et al., 2014).
 The actin nucleator Spir is also present on the surface of Rab11-vesicles, enabling them to generate their own tracks for transport by MyoV (Schuh, 2011).
 Here it is revealed how the activation of Spir actin nucleators and MyoV actin-based motors on Rab11 vesicles are coordinated.